 My name is Yukiyuel or Yuyu for short, and I'm a fine arts painter from the Bronx living in Brooklyn, NY.

-I approach the drawing stage with the most potential— feeling as though I'm carving the piece into stone like the Tainos and other Indigenous people did.
-The paintings then come to life with schemes that play colors and shapes off each other to interact in spiritual ways— bringing depth to the surface.
+I approach the drawing stage with the most potential— feeling as though I'm carving the piece into stone like the Tainos and other Aboriginal people did.
+Those drawings are on the drawing studies page.
+The paintings then come to life with schemes that play colors and shapes off each other to interact spiritually.
+Scroll down to see the series!

 My work has been seen on the streets of New York City and in various local shows.
 Please message me using my contact page or at yukiyuel@yukiyuel.com with any questions, comments or requests.